Code-Institute-Submissions/Travel-with-Rajesh/README.md

 * Put prices on the page.
 When users are looking for things to do on there holiday they would like to have an indication of what the cost would be, at least I would want to know.
 I have been told that because of the different factures during or preparing for the tour/trek can effect the price.
 So it makes it difficult to just pot down a price.

 ## Technologies Used
-(In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.)

 ### Languages

 * HTML